The Facing Race Conference

 We expect to receive hundreds more more breakout session proposals than we are able to accommodate.
 When making selection decisions, we have many considerations to balance, including our desire to bring new organizations and voices into the mix at each conference.
 Please read the criteria below carefully for what we are—--and are not—-- looking for.
 This will save you and us a lot of time and make your submissions more competitive.

 Breakout Session Design Elements: At the end of these instructions and before the proposal applications, there is a checklist of breakout session design elements.
 It is very important to use this to design your breakout session since these are the things we are looking for in terms of both content and process.
 Sessions that meet all or most of these nine elements will be given the highestmost favorable consideration.
-(While You do not have to address all of these, please check all that apply.)
+Please use the checklist below as a guide in designing your Breakout Session.

 Checklist for Designing Breakout Session